Is the business card dead?

 For you, though, these physical cards do more than present your contact information on paper.
 They also visually represent your company, displaying your brand’s identity and professionalism.

 Business cards remain an essential marketing tool across a variety of industries for various reasons: they can improve the legitimacy of your brand, increase your brand awareness and improve your bottom-line.

 1. Those who don't own smartphones

 Recent research shows 77% of Americans alone now own smartphones.

-While this is a high percentage, not everyone owns a smartphone.
-And guess what?
-Many don’t want one.
+While this is a high percentage, not everyone owns or wants to own a smartphone.
 The reasons vary from no interest to no need for distractions, to low technology skills, to a preference for old-fashioned communication.

 What does this mean for you?